This page was updated on 23 February 2024. To view changes, please see page updates

 This may contribute to increasing the safety and support network of a child and sourcing kinship carers when a need arises.
 (Strengths of Australian Aboriginal cultural practices in family life and child-rearing, 2014)

 Child rearing practices, SNAICC

 Strengths of Australians Aboriginal cultural practices in family life and child rearing, Child Family Community Australia.

 The traditional social structure of Aboriginal communities is based around kinship systems that adopt an entirely different terminology to that of the above Anglo-Celtic systems.
 (Morphy, 2006; Peters-Little, 2000 as cited in Strengths of Australian Aboriginal cultural practices in family life and child-rearing, 2014)

 There may be numerous households Aboriginal and Torres Strait Islander people belong to and live in with kinship networks overlapping, and adults and children moving between households.

 To learn more about the kinship and family structure within the Aboriginal and Torres Strait Islander cultures, watch this short video.

 To learn how culture is built around a collectivist kinship system, read the article:

 Consider how you can continue or replicate the ‘one community, many eyes’ notion with Aboriginal and Torres Strait Islander children and young people while they are in care.
 Engagement tools that may be useful to help re-create this notion include the Circles of safety and support, timelines, genograms, Safety House and the safety and support plan.

-Torres Strait Islander customary adoption
+Torres Strait Islander traditional child rearing practice